 - Mood changes, such as depression or irritability

-- Stride changes when walking too fast, shuffling steps
+- Stride changes when walking too fast

-- Problems with movement and/or balance
+- Problems with movement, balance. or

 - Urinary problems, such as urgency or incontinence

 How is vascular dementia diagnosed?